|

 Hallo and welcome to my web page describing my life.
 I was born on 13th August 2013, and came to my present home via the Kennel Club of the U.K..
 I was born to a large family of six whelps and had the good fortune to be chosen by my present very caring owners.

 I come from an illustrious family of Dachshunds.
+See Dachshund in Encyclopedia Britannica or Dachshund in Wikipedia.
 I am proud to say that both my grandmother and my mother achieved renown by appearing in the annual reference bible of the canine show world, "Our Dogs Annuals" no less, where the competition with other dog breeds for publicity is immense.

 What has made Dachshunds so famous in history?
 Well, as the German name implies, my ancestors were bred for hunting badgers, my "sausage" build being ideal for entering badger setts.
 Badger fur is very soft, and so was prized for a number of applications, including, would you believe, shaving brushes to apply the shaving cream.
 This was before the electric and battery-powered offerings of Phillips, Braun, Remington and Panasonic, and probably quite a few more, began to the enter the market for today's busy and fast-moving world.
 Traditional shaving just took too long!